 ACRO and its members advocate as the collective voice of the innovative clinical research industry to regulators and policymakers, educating stakeholders and shaping policies that foster efficient, effective and safe conduct of clinical research.
-ACRO and CDISC share many members and these members and the ACRO staff serve on various CDISC steering committees, providing guidance for a variety of projects to further the CDISC mission.
-ACRO’s Executive Director, Douglas Peddicord, is Past Chair on the CDISC Board of Directors.
+ACRO and CDISC share many members; these members and the ACRO staff serve on various CDISC steering committees, providing guidance for a variety of projects to further the CDISC mission.

 ARO Council's mission is to build a network of academia nationwide, promoting cooperation, and contributing to the improvement of public health through safer and more effective medical treatment.
-ARO Council was initiated in Japan by Prof. Masanori Fukushima, who is a CDISC Board Member, of the Translational Research Informatics Center (TRI), Foundation for Biomedical Research and Innovation.
-A CDISC Platinum member, the ARO Council, has now expanded beyond Japan to Taiwan, Singapore and South Korea.
+ARO Council was initiated in Japan by Prof. Masanori Fukushima of the Translational Research Informatics Center (TRI), Foundation for Biomedical Research and Innovation.
+The ARO Council has now expanded beyond Japan to Taiwan, Singapore and South Korea.

 CDISC and C-Path have a long and successful history of collaborating via the Coalition for Accelerating Standards and Therapies (CFAST) initiative, which has resulted in the development of over 30 Therapeutic Area User Guides.